CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/extendedcrafting/tablecrafting.md

         matrix(String...)
         ```

     - `#!groovy List<List<IIngredient>>`.
 Sets the items required in each slot in the grid as IIngredients.
 Requires greater than or equal to 1 and less than or equal to 81.
 Requires either the key-based matrix or the ingredient-based matrix can be defined, not both.
-(Default `null`).

         ```groovy
         shape(List<List<IIngredient>>)
         matrix(List<List<IIngredient>>)
         ```

     - `#!groovy ItemStack`.
 Sets the item output.
 Requires not null.
-(Default `null`).

         ```groovy
         output(ItemStack)
         ```

     - `#!groovy int`.
 Sets the tier of table required, with 0 indicating any table size that can fit the recipe.
 Requires greater than or equal to 0 and less than or equal to 4.
+(Default `0`).

         ```groovy
         tier(int)